philipp22/web-generator/README.md

 ## Build

-To build and run the generator, run `mvn clean install exec:java`.
+To build and run the generator, run `mvn clean install exec:java -Ddir=<target dir>`. `<target-dir>` points to the root directory containing the target system.
+This is ignored at the moment but must be specified and will be used in future.